edap/edap.github.com/shaders/ray-marching-tutorial/README.md

 **10.glsl**

-In this file, a camera is positioned and moved around.
+In this file, a camera is positioned and moved around the scene.
 Code from [inigo shadertoy](https://www.shadertoy.com/view/Xds3zN)

 ***